Q: Should fifth-year seniors take the California English Language Development Test (CELDT)?

 Q: May students write in the non-consumable Test Book?

 A: No. Unless indicated in a student’s individualized education plan, Test Books may not be written in.
 Information on CELDT test variations, including marking in the Test Book, is available at the Test Variations, Accommodations and Modifications link on the Resources Web page of the California Department of Education (CDE) CELDT Web site.
 If writing in books does occur, please ensure the following:

 Q: May the district destroy CELDT materials locally?

 A: Yes.
 Once the Secure Materials Destruction Window opens, districts that choose to destroy the materials locally may do so using a secure destruction method.
 Remember that the Scoring Training of Trainers (STOT) binder materials and all other electronic media must also be securely destroyed.
+For the 2016–17 Edition, districts should retain the 2016–17 Edition Initial and Annual Assessment/2017–18 Initial Assessment Only Trainer’s Kit (binder) for use in the 2017–18 Edition.
 Districts choosing to destroy locally must indicate that they have chosen this option by logging into the Request a Pickup section of the secure District Portal during the Secure Materials Destruction Window.

 Q: Are districts required to use the CELDT-specific boxes for the return of secure materials for destruction?